The YMCA cares about teens, cultivates teen leaders and creates opportunities for teens to contribute to their communities.

 Be a leader in your community by joining one of our many volunteer opportunities, teen community forums, or our Teen Leadership Program.
 Gain valuable professional training and experience through our Camp Leader in Training program.

 We offer terrific teen resident and day camps, a "must-do" for teen campers looking for exciting ways to spend their school breaks.
-These camps promise new friendships, independence, and cool camp activities.
-We offer Extreme Spring Camps, Summer Resident camps and Winter Travel camp.
+These camps promise new friendships, independence, and great camp activities.

 For a list of current teen camp offerings visit our camp programs page or contact us at 650-856-9622.